aviasd/Python-Pandas/README.md

 # Python-Pandas
-Data analysis with Pandas in Python
+Data Analysis with Pandas in Python

 All the problems in this repository have a lot of solutions, some of them are complicated, some are simple, some are obvious and some are hard to grasp.